-In case you don’t necessarily need a 1ms GtG response time speed but still prefer IPS, check out the Gigabyte G27Q.
-It has a slightly slower response time speed but supports a wide color gamut, has an sRGB mode, and an ergonomic stand for ~$330.
+In case you don’t necessarily need a 1ms GtG response time speed but still prefer IPS, check out the Acer XV272UP.
+It has a slightly slower response time speed but supports a wide color gamut, has an sRGB mode, and an ergonomic stand for as low as $250.

 Looking for something with an even wider color gamut?
 Check out the MSI MAG274QRF-QD.

 If you don’t mind a bit of ghosting here and there, and would rather have deep blacks without IPS glow, check out the AOC CQ27G2 with a VA panel.

 For both – deep blacks and fast response time, you’ll need to invest in something like the Samsung Odyssey G7, which goes for ~$600.